Client operations and reporting guide

 Two to three paragraphs in plain English.
 Cover:

-This is the section clients actually read.
-Write it like you are explaining performance to a smart person who does not know PPC.
+This section is designed to carry the explanation.
+Write it as if you were talking to a smart person who does not work in PPC.

 3. Campaign breakdown